li-emily/Final_Project/README.md

 **Benefits of our Model**
 * Collection of prediction trees helps estimate variable importance and can handle big data with multiple variables quickly.
+* Our final question based on our available data was: Would these certain factors predispose patients to mortality from COVID-19?
+The random forest model was chosen since it would fit the parameters needed to predict a binary outcome.

 **Steps Taken
 * Removed features so the model was not so crowded.